Triage of the Gaia DR3 astrometric orbits. I. A sample of binaries with probable compact companions: Summary and Discussion

 \subsection{WD, NS and BH binaries}

-The new sample includes eight systems with compact-object masses larger than $2.4$ \solarmass, probable binaries with black-hole companions.
+The new sample includes eight systems with compact-object masses larger than $2.4$ \solarmass, probable binaries with BH companions.
 This classification is somewhat arbitrary, as the borderline between NSs and BHs is not clear.
 In fact, six of these candidates reside in what was considered a mass gap between the two types of compact objects \citep[e.g.,][]{MassGap12}.
 However, this gap started to fill up recently by masses measured through gravitational waves \citep[e.g.,][]{MassGap22a,MassGap22b}.

+Half of the BH candidates identified in this work were followed-up in a spectroscopic campaign by \citet{el-badry22c}.
+One system, \textit{Gaia} BH1, was validated based on its radial-velocity (RV) modulation.
+For a detailed discussion regarding the properties and astrophysical implications of of \textit{Gaia} BH1, see \citet{el-badry22c}.
+The remaining three were identified as spurious solutions (see Table~\ref{tab:co table}).
+Several illuminating examples of erroneous orbital solutions or misclassification, resulting in false detections of BH-mass companions were also recently discussed by \citet{bashi22} and \citet{elbadry22} in the context of \gaia spectroscopic orbits.

-The validity of this small BH-candidate sample, however, requires further study.
+The validity of this small BH-candidate sample, therefore, requires further study.
 As mentioned in Section~\ref{sec: m2-e}, most BH candidates have GoF values higher than ${\sim}5$.
 One orbital solution, Gaia DR3 6588211521163024640, has an exceptionally high eccentricity and an orbital period consistent with ${\sim}1000$ days, which raises suspicions regarding its quality.
-Validating the orbits of the BH candidates using data sources external to \gaia DR3 is crucial.
-Indeed, several illuminating examples of erroneous orbital solutions or misclassification resulting in false detections of BH-mass companions were recently discussed by \citet{bashi22} and \citet{elbadry22} in the context of \gaia spectroscopic orbits.
-However, testing the validity of the astrometric orbits is beyond the scope of this work.
+Validating the orbits of the BH candidates using data sources external to \gaia DR3 is crucial (see the caveats discussion below).
+Testing the validity of the astrometric orbits is beyond the scope of this work.